aleksiaksu/quick-notes/2022-10-12-self_certificate.md

 # How to make own local certificate?

-I recommend, if you have not using global domain name and you want to use local domain names instead.
+I recommend, if you are not using global domain name and you want to use local domain names instead.

 Or you can use this quick guide for your development environment.
 I do not recommend for use in production environments.